Guan Li: Korea

-Following the Confucian tradition, Korean also performed the "capping" ceremony, known as Gwallye (Korean: 관례; Hanja: 冠禮) as a symbol of coming-of-age for men.
+Following the Confucian tradition, Koreans also performed the "capping" ceremony, known as Gwallye (Korean: 관례; Hanja: 冠禮) as a symbol of coming-of-age for men.
 On the day of the coming-of-age ceremony, Korean men would have their hair put up in a top knot and cover it with a hat (e.g. a gat) and were official given responsibilities as an adult men.